 In DSP/BIOS 5, configuring the cache required that this intention be explicitly set in the Tconf include file (the first line of this code).
-This is no longer necessary in DSP/BIOS 6, as the enabling of the cache is now handled in the platform file.
+This is no longer necessary in SYS/BIOS 6, as the enabling of the cache is now handled in the RTSC platform.